w3c/wai-curricula/types-of-courses.md

 | Topic: Accessibility in an Existing Project | 0.25 |
 | Total | 5 |

-### Consultancy Course
+### MOOC Course

-Another example of such a consultancy course could be a three day session.
+Another example of such a consultancy course could be a 24-hour MOOC course.
 Estimate duration would look as follows:

 | Title | Duration (hours) |
 | --- | --- |